gp86041/myprojects/project1.md

 test2[is.na(test2)]<-0
 ```

-**test2** is the second data holder to combine the peakflow data and the move summed data, this combination was done through using the **match** function, as well as using the **[]**.
+**test2** is the second data holder to combine the peak flow data and the move summed data, this combination was done through using the **match** function, as well as using the **[]**.
 For NA values, we replaced them with 0s.
 Moving sum can not be carried out with NA values.

 - IV.
 Conducting correlation test.